 Walking past people on this path is a collection of a variety of social minutia compared to the short, ten-minute walk explained earlier.
 Smiling at people in return as they smile or voice their greetings, dog walkers mainly, but there are those without dogs too.
 Obviously, when the weather is sunny, people are more numerous than when it is cold or wet, however there are those that do not care.
 Dogs are always excited, the rattling of their chain leads, the shuffling of their paws on the bark-covered path.
 The birds are consistently bright throughout; in the cold months, the robins dominate.

 During one realisation, and towards end of the walk where the path ends next to the A3093, another noisy road that links up with the A303 via Walworth industrial estate, an interesting moment happened that I feel is a perfect physical representation of this liminal space, and of the piece itself.
 Against this soundscape of crescendoing noise, the traffic and town sounds are now somewhere in-between background and foreground, a single skylark warbles its piercing song in a field just the other side of the trees, away from the town, on my right side.
 This noisy area of impending urban drones, an unrelenting soundscape that stays consistent all day long, is clashing with a single, solitary sound that is associated with deep English countryside.
 The skylark sounds happy enough to climb in the air just on the edge of town; it knows its song will pierce through.
-This was not a background sound, it was very much balanced with the adjacent soundscape – it could not have been more than twenty metres away from where I stood.
+This is not a background sound, it is very much balanced with the adjacent soundscape – the skylark could not have been more than twenty metres away from where I stood.
 The rural and urban together, in a single soundscape that should be one or the other, but isn't, and instead demonstrates the edgeland rule of transition, yet displaying sounds from the two extremes.
 The images do not support or reflect this soundworld – the dark path, shadowed by tall trees, with the relatively distant buildings of the industrial estate, seen through foliage of varying densities.
 Instead, I hear the machinic drones of the everyday, with the sounds of sunlit fields and blue skies simultaneously.

 walk alone / from the centre of town / to / the edge of town / and beyond / listen to the transitional stages of different sound environments